-During the passage of the Sonogram Law in 2011, the chair of the House Committee on State Affairs, Byron Cook (R-Corsicana) held the sonogram bill hostage until an exception was enacted into law that excludes unborn children with a disability from state protections afforded to other unborn children.
-Since 2011, Pro-Life members of the legislature have worked with Texas Right to Life to remove that exception, while Byron Cook has continued to push this loophole into every Pro-Life bill.
+During the passage of the Sonogram Law in 2011, the chair of the House Committee on State Affairs, Byron Cook (R-Corsicana), held the sonogram bill hostage until an exception was added that excludes unborn children with a disability from state protections afforded to other unborn children.
+Since 2011, Pro-Life members of the Legislature have worked with Texas Right to Life to remove that exception, while Byron Cook has mandated the inclusion of this loophole into every Pro-Life bill.

-During this 2017 regular session of the 85th Texas Legislature, Representative Matt Schaefer, chairman of the Freedom Caucus in the Texas House, offered an amendment to close this deadly loophole when Senate Bill 8 was being debated on the House floor.
+During this 2017 Regular Session of the 85th Texas Legislature, Representative Matt Schaefer, Chairman of the Freedom Caucus in the Texas House, offered an amendment to close this loophole when Senate Bill 8 was debated on the House floor.
 Two political themes were at play in the Capitol during this amendment.
 First, not all Republican House members who profess Pro-Life views actually believe that all unborn children, regardless of health conditions, should be protected.
-The second political theme at play during this debate was that the amendment was offered by a member of the Texas Freedom Caucus, and therefore, the vote on the Schaefer amendment became a test of loyalty House leadership (Speaker Joe Straus (R-San Antonio) and Byron Cook) versus loyalty to the Pro-Life cause.
+The second political theme was that the amendment was offered by a member of the Texas Freedom Caucus, and therefore, the vote on the Schaefer Amendment became a test of loyalty to House leadership (Speaker Joe Straus [R-San Antonio] and Byron Cook) versus loyalty to the Pro-Life cause.

-When Representative Schaefer offered the amendment to Senate Bill 8, Byron Cook called on the House to table the Schaefer amendment, meaning Cook asked his colleagues to vote to set aside, and thereby kill, the amendment.
-Thus, Cook’s motion to table the Schaefer amendment was a hostile anti-Life amendment and stopped the Schaefer amendment from consideration as part of SB 8.
+In true form, Byron Cook called on the House to table the Schaefer Amendment.
+In other words, Cook asked his colleagues kill the amendment.
+Thus, Cook’s motion to table the Schaefer Amendment was a hostile anti-Life motion and stopped the Schaefer Amendment from consideration as part of SB 8.

 Republicans who voted against the critical Pro-Life amendment: